 - Twitter is for ‘micro posts’.
 This is a place to make short commentary and follow industry threads.
 You can use Twitter for pithy commentary or share a link to your long form content.

 - LinkedIn is the business version of Facebook.
 It’s like a virtual networking event.
 LinkedIn helps you get in touch with others within an industry or across the industry.
 Individuals share their professional profiles and for this reason, the channel is often used to find new employment or employees.
 You can also have a page for your business.
 On LinkedIn, the opportunity exists to be a trusted authority or thought leader in your areas of expertise.

 Media sharing networks

 - Instagram is all about photos and videos.
 This platform is also for mobile rather than desktop.
 Depending on your business, this is a highly engaging platform when you use the right images.

 Social media helps you reach new and different audiences.
-If you're not sure where to start think about the channels your clients use and if in doubt, ask them!
+If you're not sure where to start thinking about the channels your clients use and if in doubt, ask them!

 ✓ Create posts – Once you have opened an account, use it to build fans and followers.
 You can post news, advice, commentary and share or comment on content from influencers and trusted sources.

 ✓ Be responsive – If someone reaches out to you on social media you need to be there.
 Show that you are engaged and listening.
 You can post a comment back or sometimes a ‘like’ will suffice.